slidenerd/Fpam/README.md

 			<li>Is the link present in the blacklist?
 			<ol>
 				<li>Delete the postId</li>
-				<li>Note the group id where this postId was made</li>
+				<li>Note the group groupId where this postId was made</li>
 				<li>Add this person to the SPAMMERS database</li>
-				<li>Increment the number of spam posts made by this person under that group id</li>
+				<li>Increment the number of spam posts made by this person under that group groupId</li>
-				<li>Increment the number of times this link was found in the blacklist for that group id</li>
+				<li>Increment the number of times this link was found in the blacklist for that group groupId</li>
 				<li>Note the created time of this postId [analytics]</li>
 				<li>Note the updated time of this postId [analytics]</li>
 				<li>Note whether created time and updated time are same or different [analytics]</li>